RajDandekar/EpiSciML-Tutorials/Part 1 - Tools/NeuralODE_Epidemiology_Example.md

-# Integrating neural networks in compartment based models
+# Training Neural ODEs on epidemiology models in Julia

 ## Introduction